 Your voyage then takes a dramatic turn as you make landfall on historic Burnt Island to explore Burnt Island Light, built in 1821 and still a working lighthouse.
 The group will have exclusive access to the island as your qualified Red Cloak Tour Guide leads you back in time, exploring the historically restored facilities on the island, including the keeper's residence and the lighthouse.

 Go home with a new and very personal understanding, not only of the lighthouses, but of the people who manned them.
 Hear stories of the lives these humble keepers saved while enduring their own physical hardships as they offered those who went to the sea in ships a hopeful light toward home.

 A portion of your registration fee goes toward the restoration of the original lighthouse tower which will be 200 years old in 2021.

 New Hampshire Winery Adventure

 Many of you have enjoyed our past winery tours!
 This spring, let us take you a little farther afield as we sample some of the finest wines along the southern New Hampshire Wine Trail.
-Experience the hospitality of some of the granite state’s best known wine venues during this day of touring, tasting, and shopping.
+Experience the hospitality of the granite state’s best known wine venues during this day of touring, tasting, and shopping.

 No one under 21 may participate -must have valid ID.
 For liability reasons, alcohol consumption on the bus is not permitted.

-Deadline to register is April 6.
+Deadline to register is April 5.
 No refunds will be issued after this date.